 Sometimes you just want to get out of town, experience something unusual and post about that experience!
 St. Joseph, Missouri has just the thing.
 Here are some fun excursions that will appeal to your quirky side.

 It’s not about what you drink, it’s about where you drink, whether adult-strength options or kid-friendly concoctions.
 During the day, the kiddos can quench their thirst with shakes, malts, fruit smoothies, soft drinks, or an Arctic Rush at one of three walk-up-and-order Dairy Queen locations.
 During a diner-style dinner at D&G Pub and Grub, you’ll enjoy craft cocktails from the historic bar.
-And for happy hour or an evening nightcap, a must visit is The Tigers Den Bookstore & Bar.
+And for happy hour or an evening nightcap, a must visit is The Tiger’s Den Bookstore & Bar.
 Nope, that’s not a misprint.
-Where else can you read a Steinbeck novel while drinking a “Hemingway Daiquiri?”
+Where else can you read a Steinbeck novel while drinking a “Hemingway Daiquiri”?
+Or maybe you want to sip something sweet while playing old video games?
+Check out Club Geek, a bar with retro gaming and nerd atmosphere.

 What’s quirky about learning?
 Surely, you jest.
 First stop?
 How about one recently cited in New York Times as one of the “World’s Weirdest Museums”, The Glore Psychiatric Museum.
 Formerly “State Lunatic Asylum No. 2”, this museum contains artifacts and exhibits that depict the disturbing history of centuries of mental health treatment.
 It has been mentioned in national publications and television programs including Learning Channel, Discovery Channel, and Science Channel.
 Want to spend the night?
 You can do that too, during their annual sleepover.
 And what’s more bizarre than seeing where notorious outlaw Jesse James was shot and killed?
 At the Jesse James Home Museum, you’ll see the divot on the floor where he fell and hit his head.